us4useu/arrus/docs/content/api.python.rst

 .. danger::

-    Below API is deprecated and it is discouraged to use it.
-Legacy API will be removed in near future.
+    The API below is deprecated and we discourage using it.
+The legacy API will be removed in the near future.

 Interface
 ---------

-An interface contains all information required to configure probe's adapter which is provided with us4OEM module.
-Use following function to obtain an appropriate interface.
+An interface contains all the information required to configure the probe adapter provided with the us4OEM module.
+Use the following function to obtain the appropriate interface.

 .. autofunction:: arrus.interface.get_interface

-Currently, an ``esaote`` and ``ultrasonix`` interface are implemented.
+Currently, ``esaote`` and ``ultrasonix`` interfaces are implemented.

 .. autoclass:: arrus.interface.UltrasoundInterface
     :members: